0xquark/Heckwig/README.md

   - A ctftime api key ( get it from ctftime.org )

 ### Usage
   - Create a new Discord bot and get its token at the Discord Developer Portal.
+Create .env file and add the following
   ```shell
   DISCORD_TOKEN=YOUR_DISCORD_BOT_TOKEN
   CTFTIME_API_KEY=YOUR_CTFTIME_API_KEY